The latest Consumer Price Index reports inflation for December 2022 was 9.2%.

 It’s worth knowing that September’s CPI figure is particularly important.
 It’s one of the variables that determines the amount the State Pension will rise by.
 Under the triple lock, the UK state pension is guaranteed to rise by September’s CPI figure, average wage growth, or 2.5%.

 Because inflation is so high – far higher than 2.5% and average wage growth – we now know the State Pension will rise by 10.1% in April.
-This was confirmed the Chancellor in his recent Autumn Statement.
+This was confirmed the Chancellor in his Autumn Statement.

 CRITICISMS of the consumer price index